 Everyone wants low maintenance, high aesthetic products.
-Over the last 15 years, Hardie Boys has been refining product technologies to eliminate the need for clunky and degradable wood installations.
+Over the last 15 years, HB Elements has been refining product technologies to eliminate the need for clunky and degradable wood installations.
 HB’s time-tested PVC material is easy to install, long lasting, and magnificently beautiful– truly the best of all worlds.

 HB brackets also come with the largest catalog of design options available.
 Because of their unique fabrication process, individually made-to-order and never using molds, they are available in any dimension desired.
 Commercial buildings and homes alike can therefore be transformed from standard structure to the envy of design.

 Likewise, each bracket’s included cleat is specifically sized and milled for the unit, meaning that installation is uniformly easy, no matter the uniquely creative model.
 This also ensures superior fastening, increased durability, and heightened resistance against all forms of harsh exterior elements and pests.

 HB PVC brackets also come with a tried-and-true installation process that is unmatched by industry competitors.
 Not only has it been proven as speedy and precise, but its simplicity for any team of professionals guarantees a streamlined installation that does not even compare with standard wood products.